-Jurisdiction over new criminal conviction with new guideline recommendations from Forms 1-3 attached.
+Jurisdiction over new criminal conviction with new guideline recommendations from Forms 1-5 attached.

-Finding that execution of sentence previously imposed is warranted pursuant to 77-18-1(12)(e)(iii)(B).
+Finding that execution of sentence previously imposed is warranted pursuant to 77-18-108(4)(b)(iv)

 Revocation of parole for lying or engaging in criminal conduct prior to parole pursuant to 77-27-10(1)(b), including when individual engaged in criminal conduct prior to release and BOPP was unaware of conduct at the time it made decision to release; or individual lied prior to release and that lie led to BOPP decision to release.